SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-TV-Series-Budget.md

 [/code-editor]
 [task-description]
 ## Description
-You are hired by a TV company to write a program that calculate whether it is possible for customers to purchase the desired series.
+You are hired by a TV company to create a program that calculates whether it is possible for customers to purchase access to some TV series which they would like to watch.

-You have a budget and number of series that the user will want to purchase.
+You receive a budget the number of series that the user will want to purchase.

-Each series has a title and price.
+Each item has a title and price.

-Some of the series have a discount:
+There are discounts for some of the titles:
 - Thrones – 50%
 - Lucifer – 40%
 - Protector – 30%